jkoniecznyy/LicNodejs/README.md

 The goal of this project is to create a web application for customer service of the housing cooperative.

 The project is made as my bachelor's application.
 For now, it's all hosted on localhost, because I'm focused on learning how to code in Node and Vue.
-In the future the project will maybe be deployed on heroku.
+In the future the project will probably be deployed on heroku.

 ## Technologies
 The project is created with: